Join thousands of international professionals and business owners and get weekly insights on health, wealth and happiness.

 My adviser managed to roll his charges up in such a way I was oblivious how much I was paying.
 If I hadn't have paid out so much at inception I think this would have suited me...but now I'm not happy.

-If you already have Portfolio Bond / International Investment Bond from Prudential International we recommend you have a free, no obligation X-Ray Review™ to give you all the information you need about benchmarked performance, taxation, fees and charges - so you can make an informed decision about whether this is the best product for you.
+If you already have Portfolio Bond / International Investment Bond from Prudential International we recommend you get a X-Ray Review™ to give you all the information you need about benchmarked performance, taxation, fees and charges - so you can make an informed decision about whether this is the best product for you.